VijaiSankar2006/cpp-primer-5th-edition-solutions/Part_1_The_Basics/chapter_4_expressions/notes.md

-        if condition is expression, then expr1 and expr2 should be same type as the expression in condition or they should be able to convert to a common type returns lvalue if expr1, expr2 are both lvalues or can be converted to lvalue otherwise an rvalue guaranties only expr1 or expr2 is evaluated. condition operator form ; cond/expr ? expr : assignment_expression so true_case - is whatever from '?' to ':' but fail_case - is up to first sequence point example :
+        if condition is expression, then expr1 and expr2 should be same type as the expression in condition or they should be able to convert to a common type returns lvalue if expr1, expr2 are both lvalues or can be converted to lvalue otherwise an rvalue guaranties only expr1 or expr2 is evaluated. condition operator form : cond/expr ? expr : assignment_expression true_case - is whatever from '?' to ':' fail_case - is up to first sequence point example :
                 someValue ? --x, --y : ++x, ++y;
                 true_case = --x amd --y
                 false_case = ++x
-                ++y will be exucated regardless of the value of someValue as ++y is not part of conditional operator [stackoverflow : how conditional operator works](https://stackoverflow.com/a/47539293/22415216)
+                ++y will be executed regardless of the value of someValue as ++y is not part of conditional operator [stackoverflow : how conditional operator works](https://stackoverflow.com/a/47539293/22415216)
 ### Bitwise operators - use only unsigned type
-        takes integral type and use that as collection of bits to check and individual bit if value is -ve, then how sign bit is handled is machine dependent, so left shifting a -ve value is undefined
+        takes integral type and use that as collection of bits to check individual bit if value is -ve, then how sign bit is handled is machine dependent, so left shifting a -ve value is undefined

 ### sizeof operator
         sizeof (type)
         sizeof expr
-        returns the size of expr or typename in bytes. it is a constant expression, compiled at runtime it does not evaluate the operand
+        returns the size of expr or typename in bytes. it is a constant expression, executed at compile time it does not evaluate the operand
-        so int i, *p; int arr[10];
+        ex:- int i, *p; int arr[10];
         sizeof(int) or sizeof int
         sizeof(i) or sizeof i
         sizeof(p) or sizeof p